About recording profiles

 - Storage: recording location and video retention period.

 Using a recording profile, you can quickly configure or update the recording and storage settings for multiple cameras either before or after camera enrollment.
-The default cloud profile is used when enrolling a direct-to-cloud camera.
-Direct-to-cloud camera profiles can be changed at any time.

 When a camera doesn’t support a profile, the profile or its associated settings aren’t displayed.
 If a camera doesn’t support one or more of the recording profile settings, the closest value supported by the camera is used instead.